tanem/gco/README.md

 - The latest published patch release for Node.js v0.12
 - The latest published patch release for Node.js v0.10
 - The latest stable io.js release
+- The browsers listed in the build matrix above.

 ## Installation